dojo/docs/dijit/info.rst

 Locating Widgets
 ================

-There are many ways to locate a widget in a page, and access a reference to that Widget.
+There are many ways to locate a widget in a page, and access a reference to that widget.
 Widget's are Objects: collections of attributes and DomNode references.
 Once you have a reference to a widget, you can use that object (or any of its member properties) through that widget.
 There are three "main" ways to access a widget: